ricardodamasceno/tic-tac-toe/README.md

 To play it, run the following commands:

-npm run install (Install dependencies, run tests and build the project)
+mvn clean install (Install dependencies, run tests and build the project)

 You'll also need JDK 8 on your PC to run the application.